- What is MAPS?

 - 8.25 percent in Edmond

 The City's share of the sales tax rate is 4.125 percent – a little more than 4 cents per dollar.
 About half (2 1/4 cents) goes to the General Fund, which pays for day-to-day operations.
 Most of the General Fund goes to public safety (Police and Fire), with the rest to other services.
 An additional 3/4 of a cent is permanently dedicated to public safety.
 Then 1/8 of a cent goes to the Oklahoma City Zoo.
-The last penny is the one historically used for the series of temporary penny sales taxes, like the MAPS programs and the current Better Streets, Safer City program.
+The last penny is the one historically used for the series of temporary penny sales taxes, like the previous MAPS programs and MAPS 4.
+The temporary sales tax funding MAPS 4 took effect when the Better Streets, Safer City temporary sales tax expired.

 Learn more at okc.gov/tax.

 Yes.
 Sales tax collections began Jan.
 1, 2018, for Better Streets, Safer City.
 Collections started the day after the MAPS 3 penny sales tax expired and ended March 31, 2020.
 The MAPS 4 temporary sales tax took effect when it expired.